johnpottergr/Stablecraft.io/service-docs/sandbox-api/post-transaction.md

 ---
-title: Send Payment
+title: "Send Payment"
-sidebarLabel: POST /transactions
+sidebarLabel: "POST /transactions"
 ---

 # Send a Stablecoin Payment

 Create and send a stablecoin transaction from one of your wallets to a specified recipient address.

----

 ## 📄 Endpoint